rmcmurray/korg-ex800-editor/README.md

 This application is a GUI-based Editor/Librarian for the Korg EX-800 Synthesizer that is written in C# and .NET.
 (I would imagine that it might work with the Korg Poly 800 as well, but I have not tested it.)

-This editor/librarian does *not* support the features that are provided through the "HAWK-800" kit. (<http://www.hawk800.com/>)
+This editor/librarian does not support the additional features that are introduced by the "HAWK-800" kit. (<http://www.hawk800.com/>)

 ## Dependencies